A Guide to Geriatric Syndromes: Common and Often Related Medical Conditions in Older Adults

-Americans are living longer and healthier lives.
-Even so, many older adults develop geriatric syndromes, which are problems that usually have more than one cause and involve many parts of the body.
+Americans are continuing to live longer and healthier lives.
+As we age, we become more likely to develop different kinds of health problems.
+These are called geriatric syndromes, which are problems that usually have more than one cause and involve many parts of the body.
 Doctors called geriatricians—who have advanced training in the care of older adults—and other geriatrics healthcare professionals can play an important role in diagnosing and managing these syndromes.

 There are many treatments available for these conditions that can help you maintain your